Augustine1980/Airtribe-Community/readme.md

 npm install express body-parser

 Usage

-create  index.js file and add code to start server and place all the code of the enpoints in index.js and execute index.js node src\index.js\   //in VS Code Terminal
+create  index.js file and add code to start server and place all the code of the enpoints in index.js and execute index.js

+node src\index.js

 API Endpoints and Testing it Using POSTMAN and CURL is also Given